May 3, 2016

 Global Public Square

 The Public Square has shifted from being a physical place, to also being a metaphor.
-Wherever citizens come together – it could be the newspaper, it could be the television – to discuss of common public life, you have a public square.
+Wherever citizens come together…to discuss common public life, you have a public square.

 How do we live with our deep differences?
 I would argue there will be no answer to this, until more of our countries establish and protect religious freedom for people of all faiths.